TodePond/TodePondDotCom/wikiblogarden/tadi-web/death/clean-start/readme.md

 Tadi websites *are* compatible with normal browsers... but tadi web browsers (ie: replacement web browsers) [*don't*](/wikiblogarden/tadi-web/entry-points) support everything...

 ```
 Through repeated death and adaptation, could the tadi web... be growing more resilient?
-Will it finally be study enough to survive these blows?
+Will it finally be sturdy enough to survive these blows?
+Could this be the tadi web's big moment?
 ```

+## Big moment

 > Rule #3 is make it better for everyone.
 There should be a perk for everyone in the ecosystem: people making pages, people reading them, and people making the technology for them to be readable.